mcfnord/hc22_archive/README.md

 Reaching the opposite side of the board with a pawn has no special outcome.

 A piece can kamakazi an opponent piece in the portal, both pieces go into limbo, but a regeneration could result for the attacker color.
 Not sure if this differs from typical meatspace rules.
+We just prefer this approach.

 # Join us